yurrriq/idris-alga/README.md

-# The theory of algebraic graphs formalised in Idris
+# The theory of algebraic graphs

 We use Agda to formalise the theory of [algebraic graphs][1] and prove a few key theorems.